hoangduytran/blender-manual/manual/editors/texture_node/types/patterns/checker.rst

 ======

 Color 1, Color 2
-   Image inputs setting the color of the squares.
+   The colors of the squares.
 Size
    The scale of the checker pattern.